 To you make an informed decision, we have broken down some key risk factors associated with sports participation during the pandemic.

-What type of sport is it?
+What type of sport or activity is it?

-Sports that allow for individual participation and
+Sports and physical activities that allow for individual participation and

 physical distancing, like golf or singles tennis, are going to be less risky than sports that involve a lot of close contact like basketball or wrestling.